Visiting Eze, France: Everything You Need to Know (2026 Guide)

 The Notre-Dame-de l'Assumption church

-The Notre Dame de l'Assumption is an 18th-century church built on the foundation of a 12th-century building.
+The Notre Dame de l'Assumption is an 18th-century Baroque church with a striking yellow exterior.

 Tour the Fragonard Perfume Factory

-The large building is located along the main road from Nice and outside the main medieval village.
+The large building is located along the main road from Nice, just outside the medieval village.
+We didn't have time to go in, but you'll spot it easily.

 Stroll the Streets of Èze